lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial4/introduction.rst

 extracted to highlight the effect of confining a fluid on its local properties.
 This tutorial demonstrates key concepts of combining a fluid and a solid in the same simulation.
-A major difference from the previous tutorial, :ref:`all-atom-label`, is that here a rigid four-point water model named TIP4P/2005 is used :cite:`abascal2005general`.
+A major difference from the previous tutorial, :ref:`all-atoms-label`, is that here a rigid four-point water model named TIP4P/2005 is used :cite:`abascal2005general`.

 .. admonition:: Note